 Nonmedical superglues effectively close wounds in a similar manner to medical tissue adhesives.
 However, they are not sterile, which is likely to have little impact.
 One benefit of the medical form, which is 2-octyl cyanoacrylate (2-OC), is that it forms a bond about four times stronger than does butyl cyanoacrylate.

-The advantages of using cyanoacrylate are: (a) it is easy to obtain; (b) it can be applied ...
+The advantages of using cyanoacrylate are: (a) it is easy to ...